GabrielKP/oc-pmc/README.md

 ## Data

-The `data` directory contains all the data used for the analyses and figures.
+The `data` directory contains the experimental data.

 Each subdirectory is usually arranged by `story/condition/file` indicating the respective condition the data comes from.

-Following subdirectories are included:
+The following subdirectories are included:

 * **corrections**: Contains three files:
     * *processed.csv*: Tracks all words that have been checked, corrected or discarded.